halkhalil/docker-dolibarr-phpfpm/README.md

 ## NginX configuration

 This image provides an NginX configuration, which works with the nginx:alpine image.
-Just use VolumesFrom, and NginX has access to its configuration and its
+Just use VolumesFrom, and NginX has access to its configuration and its web root.

 This configuration assumes the Dolibarr PHP-FPM container is reachable through name "dolibarr" (which can be enforced with a link).